 Elyse-Krista AnnaMarie Mische

-Elyse-Krista Mische is a mixed-media artist who contemplates mortality, memory, unreality, and time through her drawings, sculpture, and performance pieces.
-She embraces make-believe and craft processes from her youth to preserve her childhood self and to address existential issues.
+Elyse-Krista Mische is bird aficionado, hospice volunteer, and mixed-media artist who contemplates mortality, memory, unreality, and time through her drawings, sculpture, and performance pieces.
+She embraces make-believe and craft processes from her youth to address universal existential issues.
 Elyse-Krista grew up in St. Cloud Minnesota and now resides in Appleton WI, where in 2011 she earned a B.A. in studio art from Lawrence University.
-She has completed artist residencies at Holden Village (Chelan, WA 2015), with Elsewhere Studios (Paonia, CO 2016), and at The Charles Adams Studio Project (Lubbock, TX 2016).
-Since 2010, Elyse-Krista has shown nationally in both group and solo exhibitions including Gulf Coast State College (Panama City, FL), University Wisconsin Marinette (Marinette WI), MacRostie Art Center (Grand Rapids, MN), Brooklyn Waterfront Artists Coalition (Brooklyn, NY), and with the James May Gallery (Algoma, WI).
-She has been commissioned by Goodwill Industries of Wisconsin and the Appleton Wisconsin Chamber of Commerce to create public sculpture and murals.
-Elyse-Krista was recently a 2017-2018 artist in residence at Arrowmont School of Arts and Crafts (Gatlinburg, TN), she currently has a solo show at Abel Contemporary Gallery (Belleville, WI) and is part of an upcoming group show with the Warbling Collective (London, England).
+Elyse-Krista has completed multiple artist residencies including Holden Village (Chelan, WA 2015), Elsewhere Studios (Paonia, CO 2016), The Charles Adams Studio Project (Lubbock, TX 2016) and Arrowmont School of Arts and Crafts (Gatlinburg, TN 2017-18).
+She has been supported in her creative pursuits by the Chamber of Commerce and Goodwill Industries of Wisconsin.
+Elyse-Krista continues to show her work both nationally and internationally and currently serves an appointed member of the Appleton Public Art Committee.